jina-ai/jina/.github/2.0/cookbooks/Document.md

 #### Construct from JSON, CSV, `ndarray` and Files

-The `jina.types.document.generators` module let you construct `Document` from common file types such as JSON, CSV, `ndarray` and text files.
+The `jina.types.document.stream` module let you construct `Document` from common file types such as JSON, CSV, `ndarray` and text files.
 The following functions will give a generator of `Document`, where each `Document` object corresponds to a line/row in the original
 format: